Copper Mountain – Rocky Mountain High

 Started in Pennsylvania in the 70s, Woodward now has world-class training facilities in five states.

 The guides are all young, keen and happy to see you improve.
-The ramps, bowls, trampolines and foam pits are great for developing skills, regardless your level of ability.
+The ramps, bowls, trampolines and foam pits are great for developing skills, regardless of your ability level.

 New this year, Woodward is offering ski and snowboard lessons slope side.
-No terrain park ability is required; as long as you can link your turns and stop, you are a candidate for a Woodward lesson.
+No terrain park ability is required; if you can link your turns and stop, you qualify for a Woodward lesson.

 Don’t miss out . . . sign up before leaving home.